MinwooPark96/minwoopark96.github.com/aboutme.md

 ### Research

 My research focuses on Causal Decision Making and Causal Effect Identification.
 I study how to graphically model a wide range of real-world problems in a causal manner and make optimal decisions.
-In particular, my research explores methods for making robust decisions, even when modeling with incomplete information.
-Additionally, I am investigating decision making processes in sequential settings.
+In particular, my research explores methods for making robust decisions, even when modeling with incomplete information, and decision-making processes in sequential settings.

 ### Education